Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.replace.withNotNullAware` - Replace with '...'
 - `quickfix.replace.withNotNullAware.multi` - Replace with non-null-aware operator everywhere in file
 - `quickfix.replace.withNullAware` - Replace the '...' with a '...' in the invocation
+- `quickfix.replace.withPartOfUri` - Replace with 'part of ...'
 - `quickfix.replace.withTearOff` - Replace function literal with tear-off
 - `quickfix.replace.withTearOff.multi` - Replace function literals with tear-offs everywhere in file
 - `quickfix.replace.withUnicodeEscape` - Replace with Unicode escape
 - `quickfix.replace.withVar` - Replace type annotation with 'var'
 - `quickfix.replace.withVar.multi` - Replace type annotations with 'var' everywhere in file
+- `quickfix.replace.withWildcard` - Replace with '_'
+- `quickfix.replace.withWildcard.multi` - Replace with '_' everywhere in file
 - `quickfix.replaceWithStrictCasts` - Replace with the strict-casts analysis mode
 - `quickfix.replaceWithStrictRawTypes` - Replace with the strict-raw-types analysis mode
 - `quickfix.sort.childPropertyLast` - Move child property to end of arguments